Wichtiger Hinweis

 No Barbecues!
 Forest Fire Danger!

-Barbecuing is currently prohibited at and around the Dechsendorfer Weiher due to an increased risk of forest fires.
+Barbecuing is currently prohibited at and around the Dechsendorfer Weiher due to an increased risk of wildfire.
 We appreciate your understanding.

 Dechsendorfer Weiher

 Sunny lawns invite you to relax; those who enjoy exercise can go jogging along the circular hiking trail around the lake.
 Surfers and sailors will also find plenty to enjoy; two sailing clubs and a windsurfing club are located right on Dechsendorfer Weiher.
-A walk through the recreational area is also well worth it in the fall and winter.
+Even in fall and winter, a walk through this recreational area is well worth it.
 There’s a toboggan run nearby in the winter.

-Food and drinks are available at a kiosk on the south side, a kiosk on the east side, and nearby restaurants.
+Food and drinks are available at a kiosk to the south, a kiosk to the east, and nearby restaurants.

 General Information about Dechsendorfer Weiher